keorangi/keorangi/content/legal/terms-and-conditions.md

 ## Governing Law & Jurisdiction

 These Terms will be governed by and interpreted in accordance with the laws of New Zealand, and you submit to the non-exclusive jurisdiction of the state and federal courts located in New Zealand for the resolution of any disputes.

-## Disclaimer

-**Please note:** This is a sample Terms and Conditions page and may not be suitable for all websites.
-It is recommended that you consult with a legal professional to ensure your terms and conditions are appropriate for your specific needs and comply with all applicable laws and regulations.
-Ensure this URL is correct and consult with a legal professional to ensure your terms and conditions are appropriate for your specific needs and comply with all applicable laws and regulations.